image3.png

 • Improved Self-Esteem: Children who can effectively communicate their thoughts and feelings have improved self-esteem and confidence, which can positively impact their overall well-being.

-At Jeevaniyam, we provide early intervention and support which are crucial for children with GDD to help them develop their speech and language skills.
-With the right support and our resources, children with GDD can develop the skills they need to communicate effectively, participate in social activities, and reach their full potential.
+At Jeevaniyam, we provide early intervention and support which are crucial for children with Global Developmental Delay to help them develop their speech and language skills.
+With the right support and our resources, children with Global Developmental Delay can develop the skills they need to communicate effectively, participate in social activities, and reach their full potential.

 17/Dec/2022